jeju5/management/cs/aws/aws_developer.md

 * Lambda & Fails
   * synchronous invocation fails -> you will get an error
   * async invocation fails -> retries two more times -> if retry fails, log msg to DLQ (if configured)
+  * you can't set up sync/async invocation per lambda on event based trigger.
+It depends on

 * API Gateway
   * API = application programming interface = set of features that utilize an application.